sriramab/gamamanual/G__Headless.md

 ```

 * with:
-  * **id**: permits to prefix output files for experiment plan with huge simulations.
+	* `id`: permits to prefix output files for experiment plan with huge simulations.
-  * **sourcePath**: contains the relative or absolute path to read the gaml model.
+	* `sourcePath`: contains the relative or absolute path to read the gaml model.
-  * **finalstep**: determines the number of simulation step you want to run.
+	* `finalstep`: determines the number of simulation step you want to run.
-  * **experiment**: determines which experiment should be run on the model.
+	* `experiment`: determines which experiment should be run on the model.
 This experiment should exist, otherwise the headless mode will exit.

 ### Parameters
 One line per parameter you want to specify a value to:

 ```
 <Parameter name="nb_predator_init" type="INT" value="53" />
 ```

   * with:
-    * **name**:  name of the parameter in the gaml model
+    * `name`:  name of the parameter in the gaml model
-    * **type**:  type of the parameter (INT, FLOAT, BOOLEAN, STRING)
+    * `type`:  type of the parameter (INT, FLOAT, BOOLEAN, STRING)
-    * **value**: the chosen value
+    * `value`: the chosen value

 ### Outputs
 One line per output value you want to retrieve.
 Outputs can be names of monitors or displays defined in the 'output' section of experiments, or the names of attributes defined in the experiment or the model itself (in the 'global' section).

 ```
     ... with the name of a monitor defined in the 'output' section of the experiment...
     <Output id="2" name="number_of_preys" framerate="1" />
-    ... with the name of a (built-in) variable defined in the experiment itself…
+    ... with the name of a (built-in) variable defined in the experiment itself...
     <Output id="4" name="duration" framerate="1" />
 ```

 * with:
-  * **name** : name of the output in the 'output'/'permanent' section in the experiment or name of the experiment/model attribute to retrieve
+	* `name` : name of the output in the 'output'/'permanent' section in the experiment or name of the experiment/model attribute to retrieve
-  * **framerate** : the frequency of the monitoring (each step, each 2 steps,  each 100 steps...).
+	* `framerate` : the frequency of the monitoring (each step, each 2 steps,  each 100 steps...).

 * Note that :
 	* the lower the framerate value the longer the experiment.
 	* if the chosen output is a display, an image is produced and the output file contains the path to access this image

 ## Output Directory
-During headless experiments, a directory is created with the following structure :
+During headless experiments, a directory is created with the following structure:

 ```
 Outputed-directory-path/
     |-simulation-output.xml